-Specification PERC S140 Maximum number of physical disks supported 30 Maximum number of virtual disks supported 30 NOTE: Maximum number of virtual disks may exceed 30 when: • physical disks are migrated from any other configuration • a disk in Ready state is converted to a non-RAID disk Maximum number of virtual disks supported from a single disk group 16 NOTE: Maximum number of virtual disks can exceed more than 16 from a single disk group as there is no constraint from PERC S140.
+Specification PERC S140 Maximum number of physical disks supported 30 Maximum number of virtual disks supported 30 NOTE: Maximum number of virtual disks may exceed 30 when: physical disks are migrated from any other configuration a disk in Ready state is converted to a non-RAID disk Maximum number of virtual disks supported from a single disk group 8 NOTE: Maximum number of virtual disks can exceed more than 8 from a single disk group as there is no constraint from PERC S140.
 Minimum virtual disk (VD) size 10 GB NOTE: PERC S140 does not restrict the creation of VDs of size less than 10 GB.
-Maximum number of physical disks per virtual disk 16 Maximum number of virtual disks per physical disk 30 Maximum number of physical disks in a volume 1 Maximum number of physical disks in a RAID 0 16 Maximum number of physical disks in a RAID 1 2 Maximum number of physical disks in a RAID 5 16 Maximum number of physical disks in a RAID 10 16 Minimum number of physical disks in a volume 1 Minimum number of physical disks in a RAID 0 2
+Maximum number of physical disks per virtual disk 8 NOTE: PERC S140 does not restrict the creation of VDs using more than 8 physical disks.
+Maximum number of virtual disks per physical disk 8 Maximum number of physical disks in a volume 1 Maximum number of physical disks in a RAID 0 8 Maximum number of physical disks in a RAID 1 2 Maximum number of physical disks in a RAID 5 8